Skip to main content

 The conversation regarding TRT and cardiovascular health is complex.
 While historical concerns existed, a growing body of evidence from long-term registry studies suggests that normalizing testosterone levels in hypogonadal men is associated with improved cardiovascular outcomes.
 The mechanisms are likely multifactorial, stemming from improved glycemic control, healthier lipid profiles, reduced inflammation, and improved endothelial function.

-The sustained reduction of and preservation of lean muscle mass are central to this risk reduction.
+The sustained reduction of visceral fat and preservation of lean muscle mass are central to this risk reduction.
 A protocol that combines TRT with a heart-healthy lifestyle creates the most robust defense against the progression of metabolic and cardiovascular disease over the lifespan.

 References